How Serial revolutionised true crime and cast doubt on Adnan Syed’s murder conviction

 Eight years ago, a new sound hit the airwaves.
 It was minimalist, just a few notes on a piano, layered with an audio recording of a phone call coming from prison.
 Then, two voices: that of Adnan Syed, a man who at that point had spent 14 years behind bars, and that of Sarah Koenig, a journalist who had spent a year trying to figure out whether he belonged there.

-Serial’s first season aired over just two months, but it marked the beginning of a saga that remains ongoing – and recently reached a high point when Baltimore prosecutors asked for Syed’s conviction to be vacated.
+Serial’s first season aired over just two months, but it marked the beginning of a saga that remains ongoing – and recently reached a high point when a Baltimore judge granted prosecutors’ request to vacate Syed’s conviction and give him a new trial.
 That in itself is a momentous development, and Serial’s impact has been felt beyond Syed’s case.
 It reshaped how many view the justice system.
 It introduced some listeners to the idea that crime stories could be consumed not only for entertainment value, not just for the guilty thrill of speculation, but because they raised questions worth asking.
 It did so by confronting listeners, over and over again, to the infinite cruelty behind a possibly wrongful conviction, and the apparent shakiness of the evidence used to secure it.
 Serial was never openly militant, but it cemented the idea that there was a way to make something noble out of a true-crime story.

 As far as podcasts go, Serial had all the hallmarks of prestige from the get-go.
 It emerged as a spinoff of This American Life, the iconic public radio program hosted by Ira Glass since 1995, with Koenig as its host and Julie Snyder as its producer.
 The story of Syed’s case was told in classic public radio fashion.
 Rather than launch straight into a crime story, the first episode of Serial asked listeners to think about memory.

-Note: This article was originally published on 16 September and was updated on 20 September to reflect the vacation of Syed’s conviction.